 This year marks the 75th anniversary of our lightweight Prescott sidecar, which was introduced in 1946 as a stop-gap, because materials to build existing models were in short supply.

-Initially made using a batch of surplus RAF Mosquito reserve fuel tanks, subsequent versions were produced in fibreglass, using a mould taken from one of the original spun plywood body shells
+Initially made using a batch of surplus RAF Mosquito reserve fuel tanks, production ceased when these were no longer available, but it was revived half a century later, using a mould taken from one of the original spun plywood body shells.

-Made in the UK to order, prices for the Prescott Sidecar can be found here and Watsonian provide a factory-fitting service if required.
+Made in the UK to order, prices for the Prescott Sidecar can be found here and we can provide a factory-fitting service if required.